cjungmann/schemafw/userguide/ImportingData.md

 an opportunity for the user and the application to validate uploaded data before it is integrated into an application's general data.

+As a multi-step, it is necessary to have some sort of session running, so the progress can be tracked and displayed.
+A simple session is sufficient.
+See [Session Overview](SessionOverview.md) for an explanation of how to use sessions.

 ### Steps to Import

 1. **_form-import_ response mode**  The user submits a file to upload in a special